nicole-numfocus/pandas-czi/proposal.md

 ## Extension Types

-Pandas Extension Array interface enables working with arrays of data that aren't limited to NumPy's data types and in-memory data model.
+Pandas Extension Array interface[^ea-interface] enables working with arrays of data that aren't limited to NumPy's data types and in-memory data model.
 Pandas provides several extension types (categorical, datetime with timezone, interval), and third-party libraries implementing the interface can define their own custom data types.